 When thinking about a museum, many people still conjure up images of grand old grey stone buildings, filled with cobwebs and dusty artefacts, staffed by people who are equally cobwebby and dusty!

 Your modern day museum is nothing like that at all, and a city like New York is absolutely teeming with some of the most fun and exciting museums to be found anywhere.

-In no particular order, here’s a list of some of the coolest museums NYC style.
+In no particular order, here’s a list of some of the coolest museums in New York:

 One of the most famous museums in New York.
 If anyone finds themselves in a situation where they can only visit one museum in the city, it probably should be this one.